Phases of clinical research: Phase 0

 A Phase 0 study gives no data on safety or efficacy, being by definition a dose too low to cause any therapeutic effect.
-Drug development companies carry out Phase 0 studies to rank drug candidates in order to decide which has the best pharmacokinetic parameters in humans to take forward into further development.
+Drug development companies carry out Phase 0 studies to rank drug candidates to decide which has the best pharmacokinetic parameters in humans to take forward into further development.
 They enable go/no-go decisions to be based on relevant human models instead of relying on sometimes inconsistent animal data.

 Phase I

 Phase I trials were formerly referred to as "first-in-man studies" but the field generally moved to the gender-neutral language phrase "first-in-humans" in the 1990s; these trials are the first stage of testing in human subjects.
 They are designed to test the safety, side effects, best dose, and formulation method for the drug.
 Phase I trials are not randomized, and thus are vulnerable to selection bias.

 Normally, a small group of 20–100 healthy volunteers will be recruited.
 These trials are often conducted in a clinical trial clinic, where the subject can be observed by full-time staff.
 These clinical trial clinics are often run by contract research organization (CROs) who conduct these studies on behalf of pharmaceutical companies or other research investigators.

 The subject who receives the drug is usually observed until several half-lives of the drug have passed.
 This phase is designed to assess the safety (pharmacovigilance), tolerability, pharmacokinetics, and pharmacodynamics of a drug.
 Phase I trials normally include dose-ranging, also called dose escalation studies, so that the best and safest dose can be found and to discover the point at which a compound is too poisonous to administer.
 The tested range of doses will usually be a fraction of the dose that caused harm in animal testing.

 Phase I trials most often include healthy volunteers.
 However, there are some circumstances when clinical patients are used, such as patients who have terminal cancer or HIV and the treatment is likely to make healthy individuals ill.
-These studies are usually conducted in tightly controlled clinics called CPUs (Central Pharmacological Units), where participants receive 24-hour medical attention and oversight.
-In addition to the previously mentioned unhealthy individuals, "patients who have typically already tried and failed to improve on the existing standard therapies" may also participate in phase I trials.
+These studies are usually conducted in tightly controlled clinics called Central Pharmacological Units, where participants receive 24-hour medical attention and oversight.
+In addition to the previously mentioned unhealthy individuals, "patients who have typically already tried and failed to improve on the existing standard therapies" may also participate in Phase I trials.
 Volunteers are paid a variable inconvenience fee for their time spent in the volunteer center.

-Before beginning a phase I trial, the sponsor must submit an Investigational New Drug application to the FDA detailing the preliminary data on the drug gathered from cellular models and animal studies.
+Before beginning a Phase I trial, the sponsor must submit an Investigational New Drug application to the FDA detailing the preliminary data on the drug gathered from cellular models and animal studies.

 Phase I trials can be further divided: